 The lesson also provides a brief overview of CDC.
 To learn more about CDC, check out this lesson.

 The ScyllaDB CDC Source Connector is a Kafka Connect connector that reads messages from a ScyllaDB table (with ScyllaDB CDC enabled) and writes them to a Kafka topic.
 It works seamlessly with standard Kafka converters (JSON, Avro).
 The connector can scale horizontally across many Kafka Connect nodes.
 ScyllaDB CDC Source Connector has at-least-once semantics.

-The lesson includes demos for quickly starting Kafka, using the ScyllaDB Sink Connector, viewing changes on a table with CDC enabled, and downloading, installing, configuring, and using the ScyllaDB CDC Source Connector.
+The lesson includes demos and a hands-on lab.
+You’ll learn how to quickly start Kafka, using the ScyllaDB Sink Connector, view changes on a table with CDC enabled, and download, install, configure, and use the ScyllaDB CDC Source Connector.